GuanceCloud/guance-docs/docs/en/logs/blacklist.md

 ![](img/4.log_blacklist_1.png)

 Select "Source", add one or more log filtering rules, and click "OK" to open the log filtering rules by default.
 You can view all log filtering rules through Log Blacklist.

--Source: All log sources or single log sources can be selected
+- Source: All log sources or single log sources can be selected
--Filtering: Two conditional choices are supported, "any" and "all".
-"Any" is an OR (OR) condition AND "All" is an AND (AND "condition.
+- Filtering: Two conditional choices are supported, "any" and "all".
+"Any" means at least match one condition,"All" means must match all of conditions.
--Field name: Manual input of field name is supported, which must be an accurate value.
+- Field name: Manual input of field name is supported, which must be an accurate value.
 You can view the field name to be matched in the "Display Column" of the log viewer.
--Field value: support manual input of field value, support input of single value, multi-value; Support regular matching, such as abc*, *abc*, *abc,. *, etc
+- Field value: support manual input of field value, support input of single value, multi-value; Support regular matching, such as abc*, *abc*, *abc,. *, etc
--Matching options: 4 modes of ` in/not in/match/not match ` are supported, ` in/not in ` is precise match, and ` match/not match ` is fuzzy match (regular match)
+- Matching options: 4 modes of ` in/not in/match/not match ` are supported, ` in/not in ` is precise match, and ` match/not match ` is fuzzy match (regular match)

 ![](img/4.log_blacklist_2.png)